 - Monitor patient’s physiological responses to therapy, such as vital signs, arterial blood gases, or blood chemistry changes, and consult with physician if adverse reactions occur.

-Respiratory Therapists with little to no experience tend to make between $41970 and $48750 while the more experienced ones make over $69470 per year.
+Respiratory Therapists with little to no experience tend to make between $43750 and $51430 while the more experienced ones can earn over $72760 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Respiratory Therapist is to move to a higher paying state like CA. Right now, the highest paying states for Respiratory Therapists are CA, NJ, AK, NV and MA.
+One of the easiest ways to increase your salary as a Respiratory Therapist is to move to a higher paying state like CA. Right now, the highest paying states for Respiratory Therapists are CA, DC, AK, NY and MA.

-3 other factors that can increase your salary as A Respiratory Therapist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Respiratory Therapist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Respiratory Therapists what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Respiratory Therapists what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.